Germany-Russia flights resume after air traffic suspension | DW | 02.06.2021

 Flights between Germany and Russia resumed later on Wednesday after both countries suspended airline connections in an apparent tit-for-tat move as a part of diplomatic spat over Belarus.

-German airline Lufthansa told AFP that the Russian authorities had finally granted it clearance for passenger flights to Russia in June.
+German airline Lufthansa told news agency AFP that the Russian authorities had finally granted it clearance for passenger flights to Russia in June.

 "That means Lufthansa flights to Moscow and Saint Petersburg can be operated as planned," said a spokeswoman for the airline.

-In Russia, Mikhail Poluboyarinov, chief executive of Aeroflot told the TASS news agency: "Everything is fine, we have received all the authorisations."
+In Russia, Mikhail Poluboyarinov, chief executive of Aeroflot told the TASS news agency: "Everything is fine, we have received all the authorizations."

 And another Russian airline, S7, said it too had received clearance for its flights to land in Germany.